MarcinOrlowski/laravel-api-response-builder/EXCEPTION_HANDLER.md

 ## Notes ##

-The above assumes you keep your codes in `ErrorCodes` class stored in `app/ErrorCodes.php` and using `App\ErrorCodes` namespace.
+The above assumes you keep your codes in `ErrorCode` class stored in `app/ErrorCode.php` and using `App\ErrorCode` namespace.
-If  you keep them elsewhere, then you need to edit provided `Handler.php` file and replace `App\ErrorCodes` with right namespace in the line:

-    use App\ErrorCodes as ResponseBuilderErrorCodes;

-(the `as ResponseBuilderErrorCodes` must remain unaltered).
-Also adjust `use` line in `config/response_builder.php` to use proper namespace too.